Regenerative Ag's 5 principles for soil health

 • Maintain a living root system in the soil for as many days of the year as you can

-• Without photosynthesis there are no root exudates to feed soil biology
+• Without photosynthesis there are no root exudates to feed the soil biology, this is their primary food source

 • Without photosynthesis there is no transpiration